Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 The pins and features of the Gecko family is highly configurable.
 For each application, the specific configuration is defined in the application's `manifest.json` file.

-In the `manifest.json` platforms, defines section there are defines for the various peripherals to specify what pins, ports, clocks, irq, etc. to use.
+In the `manifest.json` platforms:defines section there are defines for the various peripherals to specify what pins, ports, clocks, irq, etc. to use.

-The various pin/port/location values for interfaces can be found in the specific data sheet for your chip family.
+The various pin/port/location values for specific interfaces can be found in the particular data sheet for your chip family.

 ### Debugging